 Welcome to Fairfields, a learner-centred school, keeping the individual learner and his or her future life chances at the heart of all our thinking and planning.

 We are very pleased with our modern school buildings.
 We have both large and small halls equipped for PE, which are used for assemblies, drama, and other activities.
 Our Parent, Teacher and Friends Association (PTFA) frequently use the hall for fund-raising events in the evenings and weekends.
 We have a central Computing suite with thirty-two networked computers.
 These are used by all classes.
-As well as computers in classrooms we also have a class set of iPads and wireless notebook computers for children to use in lessons.
-We have a large dining area and Learning Support Base.
-There is a reprographics room for staff use and a kiln.
+As well as computers in classrooms we also have a class set of iPads for children to use in lessons.
+We have a large dining area and Learning Support room.
+There is a reprographics room for staff use.
 We also have a dedicated Arts Block used for Art and D & T. In 2014 we opened our ‘Studio’ where we can deliver instrumental music lessons as well as drama and dance sessions.
 Our new library was opened by the author and illustrator James Mayhew, on World Book Day 2017.

 The school is extremely well-equipped, thanks to careful financial control by the governing body and support from our parents.
 Classes are very well resourced with teaching equipment and books.
 All classrooms have interactive whiteboards and state of the art teaching equipment.
 Our PTFA have bought and maintain two minibuses for the school.
 They fully conform to all current seatbelt and driver legislation.
 We use them extensively for local trips and visits, and to take the children to the swimming pool.